borntofrappe/project-euler/022 - Names Scores/README.md

 ## Notes

-Starting with an inefficient approach, let's try to understand the problem at hand.
+Let's try to find a solution incrementally, breaking down the larger function in smaller units.

 ### sortAlphabetically